 Stonewall and Me

-Today almost every gay pride event held in June mentions or evokes Stonewall.
-In fact, we have the drag queens to thank for many of the liberties we enjoy in 2016 since on that fateful night almost half a century ago they were mourning the death the previous week of their beloved gay icon, Judy Garland, and when the cops came in to do their usual shake-down, the girls, instead of giving in, revolted.
+The Gay Pride parades held yesterday in NYC and San Francisco climaxed the flood of gay pride events which took place across the country this month, all to commemorate the Stonewall Riots in New York City’s Greenwich Village, which took place forty-eight years ago this coming Wednesday, the event that changed EVERYTHING.
+In fact, we have the drag queens to thank for many of the liberties we enjoy in twenty-first century America and for matter the world since on that fateful night almost half a century ago they were mourning the death the previous week of their beloved gay icon, Judy Garland, and when the cops came in to do their usual shake-down, the girls, instead of giving in, revolted.
 “Not tonight boys!”

 For me Stonewall holds a personal connection for two reasons: it was the very first gay bar I ever walked into, and it was that night that I had my first sexual encounter as a gay man.

 Living at home in Jersey while I was completing my degree, I was working to pay for college at a now defunct retail store chain called Two Guys where my boss was a dead ringer for Jackie Gleason, that rotund, wise-guy comedian.
 Only there was something a little peculiar about Charlie.
 When he said he wanted to do something special for me for my 21st birthday, I figured we’d go out for dinner at the local Italian restaurant where, for lunch, Charlie would have a gargantuan meat ball sub and a “diet Coke, please” since he was on a perpetual nowhere diet.
 I had convinced him to hire Rob, a crush of mine from college, but I was surprised when the two of them pulled up at my parent’s house to pick me up that Saturday night.